live roulette

 What are the requirements to start becoming a live dealer?

-Becoming a live dealer in a casino, whether online or offline, typically requires several steps:
+How to Become a Live Roulette Dealer in a casino, whether online or offline, typically requires several steps:

 1. Meet Basic Requirements: You should be at least 18 or 21 years old, depending on the gambling laws in your area.
 A high school diploma or equivalent may be necessary.
 It's also important that you have a clean criminal record, as trustworthiness is crucial in this industry.